-This project is for a refurbishment and extension of a large residential property on the shore of Port Ellen, Islay as well as the transformation of a derelict barn in the grounds into a two-bedroom house for rental.
+This project is for a refurbishment and extension of a large residential property on the shore of Port Ellen, Islay as well as the transformation of a derelict barn in the grounds to create luxury self catering holiday accommodation.

 The significant alterations and extension to the back of the property create a new kitchen, dining and utility space that spills out to a new garden terrace.
 The extension makes use of light from different directions with a carefully composed rear elevation that uses the physical context of its neighbours and main house as constraints.
 The more industrial and ‘back-land’ forms of the area also inspired the aesthetic and form of the new work.
 The new plan allows for a circuit of the house through generous volumes where before it consisted of small, unconnected rooms.